No imputation without representation

-We point out that the Missingness in Attribute (MIA) proposal \citep{twala08good} for decision trees can be understood as an implicit combination of missing-indicators with automatic imputation, and has also been shown to outperform imputation without missing-indicators in small-scale experimental studies \citep{josse20consistency,perezlebel22benchmarking}.
+We point out that the Missingness in Attribute (MIA) proposal \cite{twala08good} for decision trees and decision tree ensembles can be understood as an implicit combination of missing-indicators with automatic imputation, and has also been shown to outperform imputation without missing-indicators in small-scale experimental studies \cite{josse24consistency,perezlebel22benchmarking}.

 Finally, even experimental comparisons of missing data that do not feature the missing-indicator approach generally do not involve more than a handful of real-life datasets with naturally occurring missing values.
-We have only found \citet{luengo12choice,luengo12missing}, who use 21 datasets from the UCI repository, but 12 of these are problematic.\footnote{The target column of the \e{echocardiogram} dataset (`alive-at-1') is supposed to denote whether a patient survived for at least one year, but it doesn't appear to agree with the columns from which it is derived, that denote how long a patient (has) survived and whether they were alive at the end of that period.
+We have only found the connected works \cite{luengo12choice,luengo12missing}, which feature 21 datasets from the UCI repository, but 12 of these are problematic.\footnote{The target column of the \e{echocardiogram} dataset (`alive-at-1') is supposed to denote whether a patient survived for at least one year, but it doesn't appear to agree with the columns from which it is derived, that denote how long a patient (has) survived and whether they were alive at the end of that period.
 The \e{audiology} dataset has a large number of small classes with complex labels and should perhaps be analysed with multi-label classification.
 In addition, it has ordinal attributes where the order of the values is not entirely clear, and three different values that potentially denote missingness (`?', `unmeasured' and `absent'), and it is not completely clear how they relate to each other.
 The \e{house-votes-84} dataset contains `?' values, but its documentation explicitly states that these values are not unknown, but indicate different forms of abstention.
 The \e{ozone} dataset is a time-series problem, while the task associated with the \e{sponge} and \e{water-treatment} datasets is clustering, with no obvious target for classification among their respective attributes.
 Finally, the \e{breast-cancer} (9), \e{cleveland} (7), \e{dermatology} (8), \e{lung-cancer} (5), \e{post-operative} (3) and \e{wisconsin} (16) datasets contain only very few missing values, and any performance difference between missing value approaches on these datasets may to a large extent be coincidental.}

-\section{Experimental setup}
+\section{Experimental Setup}